ShaunRainey/Learn-Polish-BE/README.md

 - npm install express

-- npm install jest -D

-    - Predominantly used for UNIT TESTING, so testing utility functions
-    - Supertest will be used for INTEGRATION TESTING, supertest is specifically for HTTP requests as it allows you to send fake requests to an API without the need for a real client like Postman or Insomnia

-- change scripts in package.json to use jest

 - create git ignore

     - .env is of importance to not allow public visibility of sensitive data